sanjogpandasp/Android-Security-Reference/crypto/key_management.md

   - "Keys which do not require encryption at rest will no longer be deleted when secure lock screen is disabled or reset (for example, by the user or a Device Administrator).
 Keys which require encryption at rest will be deleted during these events.
   - [`KeyProtection`](http://developer.android.com/reference/android/security/keystore/KeyProtection.html)
     - Specification of how a key or key pair is secured when imported into the Android Keystore system.
+  - `KeyStore` keys can require fingerprint auth before use

 #KeyChain